Crossmdl/Crossmdl/Notes/vinay.md

 1.[Integrating Multimodal Information in Large Pretrained Transformers](https://arxiv.org/pdf/1908.05787.pdf)

-Just modify the input embedding vectors of text based on other modalities.
+Just modify the input embedding vectors of text based on other modalities.Comment: Check their code to see how they adapted BERT.

 <img width="432" alt="Screen Shot 2022-03-13 at 10 14 20 PM" src="https://user-images.githubusercontent.com/21222766/158093352-16d6bacf-5199-4bf4-a32f-aad36b6892a7.png">